Events of May: Top Festivals in Oklahoma

 Rooster Days Festival - Broken Arrow

-Grab a corn dog or a serving of fried ice cream and join thousands of spectators along the streets of downtown Broken Arrow for one of the most dynamic parades in the state.
+Grab a corn dog or a serving of fried ice cream and join thousands of spectators along the streets of downtown Broken Arrow for one of the most dynamic parades in the state at the Rooster Days Festival.
 Enjoy the spectacle of marching bands, floats and vehicles weaving through the city and stick around for festivities that include children’s games, 20,000 sq. ft. of arts and crafts, carnival rides and plenty of food vendors.

 Downtown Edmond Arts Festival - Edmond